mejiama16/Toronto_Safety_Project/README.md

 ## Overview

-This repo contains the documentation of data dowloading, testing and analysis for my project: Patterns of Violence in Toronto: An
+This repo contains the documentation of data dowloading, testing and analysis for my project, **Patterns of Violence in Toronto: An
-Exploratory Analysis of Homicide Trends from
+Exploratory Analysis of Homicide Trends from 2011 to 2020.**
-2011 to 2020.

 ## File Structure